 Croydon Rental Market Analysis

 Twelve of Croydon's 13 postcodes have sufficient rental data to calculate yields.
 CR6 (Warlingham) has insufficient rental listings to generate a reliable figure.
-If you are looking to build a property portfolio in South London, Croydon's combination of sub-London pricing and rental demand from its 390,000+ population makes it a large and active rental market.
+If you are looking at how to build property portfolio uk in South London, Croydon's combination of sub-London pricing and rental demand from its 390,000+ population makes it a large and active rental market.

 Average Rent & Gross Rental Yields in Croydon